equinor/vscode-septic/README.md

             - Meas
         ```

-The extension supports SEPTIC projects that uses the SEPTIC Config Generator (SCG).
+The extension supports Septic projects that uses the Septic Config Generator (SCG).
 The SCG-config file for the project is loaded and the relevant `.cnfg` files (required to be in the templates folder) listed in the layout section are loaded into a common context that shares references etc.

 ## Feedback and contributions